-- Don't litter, and pick up any trash you see. - Prevent garbage from getting into storm/sewer drains. - Clean up after dogs and properly dispose of their waste in the toilet or garbage.
+- Keep trash and chemicals out of toilets and drains. - Don't litter, and pick up any trash you see. - Prevent garbage from getting into storm/sewer drains. - Clean up after dogs and properly dispose of their waste in the toilet or garbage.